Curriculum Development Institute

 The institute will bring together faculty and instructors to thoughtfully redesign an existing course through workshops, discussions, and pedagogical practice.
 Redesigned courses will account for multiple learning environments and teaching modalities including, online, in-person, and hy-flex.
 We encourage clusters of faculty (3-4 people) from the same department to apply.
 Individual applications are required.

 All faculty are encouraged to apply, with the support of their Department Head.
-The course that will be redesigned must be on the schedule for AY2026-2027.
+Summer 2026 institute will be a gathering of past participants and CDI will open again in summer 2027.

 Eligibility and Compensation